Carlotta Ferlito

 Carlotta Ferlito (born 15 February 1995) is an Italian artistic gymnast.
 Since starting her senior career in 2011, Ferlito has won two medals at the European Championships and represented her country at the 2012 and 2016 Summer Olympics.
-She is the first Italian gymnast to compete the "Mustafina" on floor (triple turn with the leg held up in split, Difficulty E).
+She is the first Italian gymnast to have competed the "Mustafina" on floor (triple turn with the leg held up in split, Difficulty E).

 Personal life

 Ferlito was born on 15 February 1995 in Catania, Sicily, to Roberta Parasilti and Massimo Ferlito.
 She has an older brother, Gianpaolo, and an older sister, Ludovica.

 Gymnastics career

 She began gymnastics when she was six years old.
 In 2007, she moved to Lissone, near Milan, to train at GAL Lissone.

 Junior career

 2009

 In March 2009, Ferlito competed at the annual City of Jesolo Trophy in Jesolo, Italy, for the first time.
 She placed second in the all-around with a total score of 54.850.

 In December, she placed sixth in the all-around at the Gymnasiade in Doha, Qatar, with a score of 53.950.
 In event finals, she placed fifth on vault, scoring 13.212; second on balance beam, scoring 14.175; and fifth on floor, scoring 13.675.